CoreWeave

 Teradici: true

-Many applications on Windows require a display connected to GPU in order to render on it.
-Adding the below value will attach a virtual 4k monitor to all available outputs, and disconnect the built-in VNC display:
+Many applications running on Windows require a connection to a GPU for displays to render.
+Adding the following value will attach a virtual 4K monitor to all available outputs, disconnecting the built-in VNC display:

 cloudInit: |